 Study design

 A pilot aged care curriculum for final year dental students was designed using Kern’s six-step curriculum design (Kern, 1998) (Fig. 1) (Table 2).
 This was an appropriate method of design for health professional education, helping to foster the development of a dental graduate who has the ability to continue their learning through self-directed, reflective practice (Bordage & Harris, 2011; Oliver et al., 2008).
-Insights into the previous knowledge and experience of undergraduate students was gained from the XXXX gerodontology subject co-ordinator who also identified areas where dental students required further development.
+Insights into the previous knowledge and experience of undergraduate students was gained from the James Cook University (JCU) gerodontology subject co-ordinator who also identified areas where dental students required further development.

 The project was broken down into five phases with the narrative literature review forming the first phase.
 The remaining phases were structured around the curricular development model as outlined by Kern (Kern, 1998) .
 As shown in Figure 1 Kern’s model (Kern, 1998) was used to design the aged care curriculum, with data being collected in phases 2 and 5 during the focus groups (Table 1).
 The data taken from the focus group interviews form phase 5 of the project (Table 1) and uses the thematic analysis framework as described by Clarke and Braun (Clarke & Braun, 2017).
 Focus groups were audio-recorded for both the pre-curriculum and post-curriculum group as part of the final phase.
 Triangulation of analysis was achieved for all interviews through data checks of the coding, theme definitions and thematic analysis by two qualitative researchers and any opposing opinions on coding discussed using an iterative approach (Carter, Bryant-Lukosius, DiCenso, Blythe, & Neville, 2014).